opral/monorepo/inlang/source-code/editor/README.md

 ## Works alongside your i18n library

-![logos of ParaglideJS, next-intl and i18next](https://cdn.jsdelivr.net/gh/opral/monorepo@latest/inlang/source-code/editor/assets/supported-libraries.webp) and other JSON-based i18n libraries
+![logos of ParaglideJS, next-intl and i18next](https://cdn.jsdelivr.net/gh/opral/monorepo@latest/inlang/source-code/editor/assets/supported-libraries.webp) and other JSON-based i18n libraries.

+Just pick a [plugin](/c/plugins) that fits your library.
+You can find a full table in the [getting started](/m/tdozzpar/app-inlang-finkLocalizationEditor/get-started) guide.

 ## What users say